eflautt/ga-data-science/lessons/lesson2/readme.md

 cross-sectional

-2. What will be measuring (hint: look back at the previous example)
+2. What will we be measuring (hint: look back at the previous example)

 The association between being a woman or a child and survival on the Titanic.